-- Any door staff or persons employed to supervise the door or carry out security functions must be registered in accordance with the Security Industry Authority (SIA) Regulations. - Fluorescent jackets can help customers more readily identify those who are employed to carry out a security function at your premises.
+- Any door staff or persons employed to supervise the door or carry out security functions must be registered in accordance with the Security Industry Authority (SIA) Regulations. - Fluorescent jackets, tabards and arm bands can help customers more readily identify those who are employed to carry out a security function at your premises.
+Fluorescent jackets can be provided free of charge to licencees through the Bath BID Nightwatch scheme.
 If your authorisation does not require this then ensure that badges worn by SIA registered staff are always prominently displayed.